waywardgeek/subset_sum_crypto/README.md

 the above simultaneous equations to derive `r`, `p`, and `the v` values.
 It would take experts in quantum cryptography to analyze the difficulty of this.

-However, we do know that direct application of Grover's algorithm to equations with 1024 unknown Boolean variables is far too slow.
-Is there anything like Shor's algorithm that can work here?
+However, we do know that direct application of Grover's algorithm to find `r`, `p`, and `v_i` values would be too slow.

 ## Conclusion